Luker121/Selfing_rate_in_Time/README.md

 ### Running the Script

 1. Save the script as `selfing_rate_plot.R`.
-2. Place your heterozygosity data file (`combined_heterozygosity_introsRem.txt`) in the same directory.
+2. Place your heterozygosity data file (`chrom1`) in the same directory.
 3. Run the script in R:

 ```R